jinisaweaklearner/AWS/common_questions.md

 ## Config

 AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.

+## AWS Storage Gateway
+AWS Storage Gateway is a hybrid cloud storage service that gives you on-premises access to virtually unlimited cloud storage.
+Customers use Storage Gateway to simplify storage management and reduce costs for key hybrid cloud storage use cases.